uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 <mycompanyname>_P0001_T2
 ```
 <h3>Breakdown:</h3>
-* "<mycompanyname>" identifies the submitter organization
+* "\<mycompanyname\>" identifies the submitter organization
 * "P000x" identifies the submission number for said organization in said train
 * "Tx" identifies the train number
-&nbsp;

 NOTE:  the Gen3 data submission calendar is broken up into different trains.
-NOTE2:   Your project folder will have a prefix appended to it to identify the commons.  eg - BloodPAC (BPA):
+NOTE2:   Your project folder will have a prefix appended to it to identify the commons.  eg - Gen3:

 ```
-"BPA_<mycompanyname>_P0001_T1"
+"Gen3_<mycompanyname>_P0001_T1"
 ```
 * * *
 ## 4. Prepare metadata that fits the data model
 * * *
 <h3> Overview </h3>
 Gen3 data contributors will need to prepare metadata for their submission in tab-separated value (tsv) files, login to a portal provided for submission, and upload and validate their metadata submission.
 This is simultaneously the most challenging and crucial part of contributing data to a Gen3 commons.
 This page details the preparation and ordering of the tsvs that will be submitted.
-The next two pages cover submission virtual machine (VM) access and uploading and validating your metadata tsv submission.
+The next two pages cover submission virtual machine (VM) access and uploading/validating your metadata tsv submission.

 <h3> Review and understand the data model</h3>
 Now that you have your project name, you can begin building out the rest of your metadata.
-Reference the most recent graph model of your commons at https://www.Gen3.org/data-group/ to help guide you on the necessary components in your submission.
+Reference the most recent [graph model of your commons](https://www.Gen3.org/data-group/) to help guide you on the necessary components in your submission.
 As you can see, from project you build up to experiment then to case and so on.
-For the properties that are allowed within this submission, please take some time to read through the dictionary schemas.
-The raw schema can be found at: <link.to.schemas.Gen3.org>.
+For the properties that are allowed within this submission, please take some time to read through the [dictionary schemas](https://github.com/occ-data/gen3dictionary/tree/develop/gen3dictionary/schemas).
 Descriptions for each property as well as the valid submission values can be found in those schemas.

-&nbsp;
-Once you have [access to submission portal, link to submission portal doc](https://www.synapse.org/#!Synapse:syn8011461/wiki/413159), we recommend using the [Data Dictionary Viewer, link to dict viewer](https://www.synapse.org/#!Synapse:syn8011461/wiki/424047) to review the schema and determine which properties best describe your submission.
+Once you have [access to submission portal](#5-access-metadata-submission-portal), we recommend using the [Data Dictionary Viewer](#appendix-data-dictionary-viewer) to review the schema and determine which properties best describe your submission.
 This tool will help you understand the field types, requirements, and node dependencies for your submission.

 <h3>Create your TSVs</h3>
-&nbsp;

 It may be helpful to think of each TSV as a node in the graph of the data model.
 Each node can have multiple components, for example a project could have multiple experiments in a node.

-&nbsp;
-* Blank TSV templates can be found at https://www.synapse.org/#!Synapse:syn10268802
+Blank TSV templates can be found [here](https://www.synapse.org/#!Synapse:syn10268802)
     * Note there are wiki pages associated with each potential tsv or node in the templates.
 They show example fields and information about data provenance.
     * Field types and limitations can be cleaned from a careful read of the associated yaml files at:  https://github.com/occ-data/bpadictionary/tree/develop/gdcdictionary/schemas